Biden's National Security Team Lists Leading Threats, With China At The Top

 The 27-page intelligence report addresses well-known and oft-discussed security questions, though it has taken on added significance this year with a new U.S. administration.

-This is the first report released by President Biden's new director of national intelligence, Avril Haines.
+It is the first report released by Biden's new director of national intelligence, Avril Haines.
 Haines is one of five intelligence and national security chiefs who will testify about the report before the Senate Intelligence Committee on Wednesday and the House Intelligence Committee on Thursday.

 These hearings have long been an annual ritual in Washington that brings together officials who rarely make public remarks.